 Are you ready for a life changing adventure?

-Students of all musical, academic and professional backgrounds are welcome to apply to spend three weeks in an immersive environment designed to facilitate the instruction of music and the arts as well as cross-cultural understanding.
+Students of life, (humans of all ages) are welcome to apply to spend three weeks in an immersive environment designed to facilitate life changing cross-cultural educational experiences.
+(18 + under must be accompanied by a parent or guardian.)

 Led by Slyboots founder, Griffin Brady, the Slyboots Adventure Abroad program began in 2010 and continues to provide a unique, student centered travel experience that you will not find anywhere else.
 Slyboots homebase will be the Dagara Music Center, a cultural music school founded by Griffin’s mentor, master xylophone player Bernard Woma.
 The DMC is a leading institution in the field of traditional Ghanaian music, dance and art.

-1. Your international round trip airfare from JFK to Accra
+1. Your international round trip airfare from JFK in NYC to Accra

 2. Pickup and drop off at the Accra airport in Ghana